okstyr/recipes/christmas-pudding.md

 - stir until well mixed or until your arm is numb

 ### pudding steamer
-- make sure big pot is boiling
+- make sure big pot is boiling with 5 litres water
 - also have a kettle full of boiling water ready in case you need a top up
 - pour, scrape etc the mix into the pudding steamer
 - tie rope to pudding steamer handles to make a bigger handle